How to Prepare Your Preprint

 Decide which discipline(s) best fit your preprint.
 It's required to add one top-level discipline, and you can get more specific by adding subdisciplines.

 The disciplines and subdisciplines available will vary by preprint server.
 To see the disciplines offered by OSF Preprints and the community preprint servers, you can browse the subject areas on each preprint server's "Search" page.
-See our Search and Discover Preprints help guide for instructions.
+See our Search And Discover Preprints help guide for instructions.

 If you don't see your discipline, you can tag your preprint with your specific subject area(s).